BlankMauser/ssbu-less-lag/README.md

 ### Disable methods

-- `Exported Disabler` symbol: your plugin exports `ssbusync_external_disabler`; `ssbusync.nro` sees it and disables itself.
+- `Exported Disabler` symbol: your plugin exports `ssbusync_external_disabler` as a symbol before ssbusync is loaded.
-- `ssbusync_register_disabler`: your plugin actively calls the exported API from `ssbusync.nro` before install.
+- `ssbusync_register_disabler`: your plugin registers to ssbu-syncs exported symbol before its loaded.
-- Multiple plugins may export `ssbusync_external_disabler`; this is treated as a boolean "present" probe and does not call through the symbol.
+- Multiple plugins may export `ssbusync_external_disabler`

-`ssbusync_register_disabler` return values:

-- `1`: disable claim accepted (or another disabler already claimed and `ssbusync` is already disabled).
-- `0`: too late, `ssbusync` already installed.
+The install process can be time-sensitive so if there are any crashes its most likely from overlapping patches.